CurveDocs/curve-resources/docs/crvusd/loan-management.md

 | **36-50**      | 65.6                  | 0%         | **0.04%**               | 0.14%             | 0.24%            | 0.51%             |
 </div>

+**More bands reduce your soft-liquidation loss per day but increase the time in soft-liquidation, while also reducing the total amount a user can borrow**.
+It is up to the user to choose a comfortable number of bands which allows them to borrow their required amount.

 # **Managing Loan Health**

-[Loan health](./loan-details.md#loan-health) is a direct measure of the risk of a loan.
+**[Loan health](./loan-details.md#loan-health) is a direct measure of the risk of a loan**.
 The lower the loan health, the riskier the loan.
 To keep from being hard-liquidated, a loan must have a health above 0.

+There are 2 factors which influence the health of a loan:

+1. LTV (Loan-To-Value ratio) - More collateral and less debt increases the health of the loan
+2. Increasing the `a` distance as shown on the figure [here](./loan-details.md#loan-health).
+This can be done in 2 ways: reducing the number of bands, reducing the amount borrowed.

 There are 2 ways of increasing the health of a loan:

 1. Repaying debt
 2. Adding collateral